 I didn’t know that the school version of myself was sucking me dry.
 I simply did not have it in me to be a stoic mountain for more than seven hours each day – seven hours of desks, text books, rules, lines, people, and generally way more structure than is natural for a free-spirited child who craves space, creativity, nature, and movement.

 In second grade I discovered the beauty of staying home sick.
 I really was sick a few times and I swear the joy of not getting on that bus and going to school was worth any fever, sinus infection, or sore throat I had to pay for it.
-So some days, when I woke up and knew I couldn’t possibly manage to be the perfect school-version of myself that day, I would put on a semi-believable sick act; I’d do the classic holding the thermometer under the lamp; I’d fake shiver as if I had the chills; I’d sneakily plug in my mom’s heating pad and hold it to my forehead for a few minutes so when my mom checked my head with her hand, she would say, “Oh…I guess you do feel a little clammy”.
+So some days, when I woke up and knew I couldn’t possibly manage to be the perfect school-version of myself that day, I would put on a semi-believable sick act; I’d do the classic holding the thermometer under the lamp; I’d fake-shiver as if I had the chills; I’d sneakily plug in my mom’s heating pad and hold it to my forehead for a few minutes so when my mom checked my head with her hand, she would say, “Oh…I guess you do feel a little clammy”.

 I used every trick I could think of and sometimes it worked and sometimes it didn’t.
 On days that it did, I was the happiest girl alive – delving into art projects and books while simultaneously trying to act sick.
 I could sense that my parents were leery on those days.
 They weren’t sure what to think and that certainly added a pang of shame to my joy.
-But the bliss of not having to be who I felt like I had to be at school was way too good to give up.
+But the bliss of not having to be who I felt like I had to be at school was just too good to give up.
 On those days, I was not monstrous at home.
 I was just me.
 I was happy and pleasant and not like an erupting volcano.
 And it was easy to just be me.
 It was a relief – for both me and my family – which is probably why my parents let it happen sometimes even if they suspected I wasn’t truly sick.
 We all needed a break now and then from volcano-Brittni and this is how we got it I suppose.

 Then one day in school we were color-coding our multiplication tables.
 I had just finished sharpening all of my colored pencils when the boy at the desk next to me grabbed them from me and broke all the tips off with his hand.
 He gave them back to me laughing and, as I started to ask him why he did that, my teacher walked up to my desk and said in his deep stern voice, “Brittni, you’ve missed too much school to be fooling around.
 You need to focus on catching up on your work.”

 It took all my strength not to cry as I crouched over my worksheet and started filling in my multiplication table with my now flat-tipped colored pencils.
 I was angry at the boy who broke my pencils and I was angry at my teacher for blaming me for the commotion, but mostly I was angry at myself for not focusing harder.
 For letting it happen.
 For not standing up for myself.
-And I felt trapped because I knew there would be no more “sick days” for me this year.
+And I felt trapped because I knew there would be no more “sick days” for me that year.